 How to Watch ESPN2 Without Cable: At a Glance

 Sling TV (free 7-day trial) is another great option when it comes to streaming ESPN2 without cable.
-The Sling Orange package offers ESPN coverage along with 30+ other channels for $25 per month.
+The Sling Orange package offers ESPN coverage along with 30+ other channels for $30 per month.
 Dozens of channel bundles are available that will allow you to increase your package without spending too much money.
-You’ll also have an on-demand library, but if you want DVR access, you’ll need to pay another $5 per month.
+You’ll also have an on-demand library and a cloud-based DVR.
 You can watch ESPN2 on Sling TV with AirTV, Chromecast, Amazon Fire TV, Roku, mobile devices, and more.

 Using Streaming Services to Watch ESPN2 Without Cable